COMFORT CARE TAKES ROOT

 SUPPLY A SMILE UPDATE

-In January 2013, "Supply a Smile" dental clinic will celebrate our second year anniversary!
 We are blessed to provide many absolutely free dental services to residents of Ontario County through the generosity of local dentists, hygienists and dental staff.
-We are also blessed to have the continued use of several rooms in the Canandaigua Primary School building, where we hold our screening clinics the first Saturday of the month (Sept- June).
+We are also blessed to have the continued use of several rooms in the Canandaigua Primary School building, where we hold our screenings on the first Saturday of the month (Sept- May).

 We have over 80 people who volunteer their time and talents every month to bless those in need of dental care It is a privilege to be a part of such a caring community.